ajcwebdev/ajcwebdevblog/content/blog/ajcwebdev/redwood/index.md

 [Redwood](https://dev.to/ajcwebdev/redwood-1d46) is an opinionated, full-stack, serverless web application framework for building and deploying Jamstack applications.

-I've structured the article to reflect the actual process I go through when experimenting with a new framework for the first time.
+I've structured the series to reflect the actual process I go through when experimenting with a new framework for the first time.
 I stick to the path laid out in the official docs tutorial, but as I go through each step I reference the documentation for each command or component.
 This helps me build a mental model of the framework instead of just copy-pasting commands and code snippets.

 I will start at the very beginning and assume no prior knowledge of Redwood although I do assume a basic knowledge of React.
 But I'm talking really basic, if you know what a component is, have written at least a dozen lines of JSX, and have generated at least one project with [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html) then you'll be fine.